macadmins/installapplications/README.md

 `An installer signing identity (not an application signing identity) is required for signing flat-style products.)`

 ### Downloading and running scripts
-InstallApplications can now handle downloading and running scripts.
+InstallApplications can handle downloading and running scripts.
 Please see below for how to specify the json structure.

 For user scripts, you **must** set the folder path to the `userscripts` sub folder.
 This is due to the folder having world-wide permissions, allowing the LaunchAgent/User to delete the scripts when finished.